raisschultz/raisschultz.github.io/index.markdown

     - Bibliography: "https://raisschultz.github.io/projectALPR/bibliography/"
   Extended Essay: "https://raisschultz.github.io/IB/ee/"
 ---
+# Index // About Me (below)

-## Projects are hosted on the site and can be access through the navigation bar at the top.
+## Projects are hosted on the site and can be access through the navigation bar at the top-

 *(04/26)* AI+ Intelligence Series: collection of independent reports written after attending SCSP AI+ Intelligence Summit